OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Elements.md

 Test and is configured and set up similarly.
 The main difference is that there is no option "passed/failed" and the tab "Highscore" is omitted.

 In contrast to the course element "Test" self-tests are suitable to get practice; results of self-tests will be saved anonymously.
 Self-tests can be taken as often as needed.
 The course element "Self-test" contains learning resources of the type "Test."
-If you have not generated a test before please follow the instructions in the chapter ["Four Steps to Your Test or Self- test"](../tests/Four_Steps_to_Your_Test_or_Self-test.md).
+If you have not generated a test before please follow the instructions in the chapter ["How do I proceed when I create a test"](../../manual_how-to/test_creation_procedure/test_creation_procedure.md).

 For more information on tests, refer to the chapter "[Creating Tests](Configure_tests.md)".
 The chapter "[Tests at course level](Tests_at_course_level.md)" is particularly relevant here.